Police investigating after shooting victim is dropped off at KC Health Department

-KANSAS CITY, MO (KCTV) -- The Kansas City, Missouri Police Department is investigating after a shooting happened on Wednesday afternoon and the victim was dropped off at the health department.
+KANSAS CITY, Missouri (KCTV, KSMO) -- The Kansas City, Missouri Police Department is investigating after a shooting happened on Wednesday afternoon and the victim was dropped off at the health department.

 According to KCPD dispatch, the shooting happened at another location and the victim sustained with life-threatening injuries.
 The police do not yet know exactly where that shooting occurred.